Sambonic/Scrapedin/README.md

 - `role`: The job role or title to search for (e.g., "Data Scientist").
 - `location` (optional): The location where job listings should be searched (e.g., "United States").
 If not provided, it will assume local location of your linkedin account.
 - `job_number` (optional): The job number from which to start scraping.
 The default value is 0.
-- `batch_size` (optional): The number of concurrent pages you would like to be processed at a time.
-The default value is 1 as it is still under development.

 Example Usage: